-Pro-Palestine crowd storms Russia’s Dagestan to protest flight from Israel
+Angry crowd storms Russia’s Dagestan airport to protest flight from Israel

 The statement added: “It is not easy for each of us to stand and watch the inhumane massacre of a civilian population – the Palestinian people.
 At the same time, we urge residents of the republic not to succumb to provocations of destructive groups and not to create panic in society.”

-The incident comes as Israel pushes forward with expanded ground operations inside the Gaza Strip, even as heavy aerial bombardment continues.
-More than 8,000 Palestinians, including 3,324 children, have been killed in the Gaza Strip since the war began.
-At least 1,400 Israelis and foreign nationals have been killed in Israel, mostly in a surprise attack by Hamas on October 7.

-The Supreme Mufti of Dagestan, Sheikh Akhmad Afandi, called on residents to stop the unrest at the airport.
+The Supreme Mufti of Dagestan, Sheikh Akhmad Afandi, had also called on residents to stop the unrest at the airport.

 “You are mistaken.
 This issue cannot be resolved in this way.
 We understand and perceive your indignation very painfully… We will solve this issue differently.
 Not with rallies, but appropriately.
 Maximum patience and calm for you,” he said in a video published on Telegram.